-No matter the size of your event, before making it public, take a squizz at these questions and see if there’s anything you can improve on.
+No matter the size of your event, before making it public, take a little squizz at these questions from our event checklist to see if there’s anything you can improve on.
+And trust us, there’s almost always something you can improve upon.

 Do one last check to see if there’s an event your target market might want to go to on the same day.
 You don’t want to be competing with a major stadium concert, for example.